-The primary interest is in how effectively the simulator uses the full width of the corridor and corner, Figure 69.
+The primary interest is in how effectively the simulator uses the full width of the corridor and corner, Figure 65.
 In the Pathfinder simulation, there is some grouping that occurs in the vertical section of the corridor.
 This is a result of increased density which leads to slower movement.

-The time to vacate the room was 110 seconds for the straight corridor, 122 seconds for one corner, and 117 seconds with two corners.
-The slightly slower results for a single corner occur due to increased density on the inside wall of the corner.
+The time for all occupants to exit was 164 seconds for the straight corridor, 164 seconds for one corner, and 184 seconds with two corners.